eos/eos/doc/installation.rst

   export PATH+=":$PREFIX/bin"
   export PYTHONPATH+=":$PREFIX/lib/python3.6/site-packages"

-Note that in the above ``python3.6`` piece must be replaced by the appropriate Python version with which EOS was built.
+Note that in the above the ``python3.6`` piece must be replaced by the appropriate Python version with which EOS was built.
-You can determine the correct value by running the following command
+You can determine the correct value by running the following command:

 ::